Associates & Staff

 Dr. Nathanael E. Schmiedicke

-Dr. Nathan Schmiedicke was born the fifth of eleven children and raised on a small family farm in Michigan.
+Dr. Nathan Schmiedicke was born the fifth of eleven children and raised on a small farm in Michigan, where he and his family still reside.
 He attended Catholic school through eighth grade and was home-schooled through High school.
-He studied at Thomas Aquinas College (CA), where he was chosen by his condiscipuli to deliver the graduating speech in 2000.
-After graduating with honors from TAC, he married his college sweetheart, Wendy (Youngclaus), to whom the Lord has given five sons as of March 2010.
+He began studies at Franciscan University of Steubenville and completed his BA at Thomas Aquinas College (CA).
+After graduating with honors from TAC, he married Wendy (Youngclaus), a graduate of FUS.
+As of 2015, the Lord has blessed Nathan and Wendy with six sons and one daughter.

 2007 Completed Ph.D.
 Marquette University